 Digital Object Identifier (DOI)

 Ginsberg, Stephen D.; Malek-Ahmadi, Michael H.; Alldred, Melissa J.; Chen, Yinghua; Chen, Kewei; Chao, Moses V.; Counts, Scott E.; and Mufson, Elliott J., "Brain-Derived Neurotrophic Factor (Bdnf) And Trkb Hippocampal Gene Expression Are Putative Predictors Of Neuritic Plaque And Neurofibrillary Tangle Pathology" (2019).
-Neurobiology.
+Translational Neuroscience.
 309.